bedezign/dchelper/README.md

 ### ScriptRunner

 `scriptrunner` allows you to run shell scripts within the container.
 It doesn't really care if the script is mapped into the container or not, it just works around that.
+This runs @ `post.up` by default if nothing was specified.

 An example: